Shared Differential Clustering across Single-cell RNA Sequencing Datasets with the Hierarchical Dirichlet Process: Experimental Data on Embryonic Cell Development

 \subsection{Local Marker Genes}

-For each cluster, we detect local marker genes to identify distinct gene expression patterns in the current cluster in comparison with all other clusters.
-In the following analysis, we set the threshold values to $0.8$ for computing the corresponding tail probabilities.
-Web Appendix C includes plots of the absolute LFC against tail probabilities together with summary plots.
-We observe that the under-represented cluster 2 and the small, over-represented cluster 8 have high numbers of local marker genes in terms of both DE and DD.
-For DE, 163 genes are classified as local DE genes for more than one cell-type and gene `Lingo1' is classified as a local DE gene for the most cell-types (four cell-types).
-For DD, 51 genes are classified as local DD genes for more than one cell-type and gene ‘2310067P03Rik’ is classified as a local DD gene for the most cell-types (four cell-types).
-Heat-maps of the estimated mean expressions and dispersions for local marker genes are shown in Web Appendix C. We observe that the local marker DE genes for the under-represented cluster 2 tend to be more highly expressed in this cluster.
-For the small, over-represented cluster 8, the local DE genes tend to be lowly expressed in all other clusters, with slightly higher expression in cluster 8, and most of the local DD genes have higher dispersions (less over-dispersion).
-In addition, for the remaining clusters 1 and 3-7, most local DD genes have smaller dispersions, thus, these genes are over-dispersed in the corresponding clusters.
-Genes with the top 10 highest tail probabilities and absolute log-fold change for each cluster are listed in tables in Web Appendix Section C.4 for both DE and DD.
+For each cell subtype, we detect local marker genes to identify distinct gene expression patterns in the current cell subtype in comparison with all other subtypes.
+Threshold values for the LFC are set to $0.8$.
+Figure \ref{fig:local_marker_summary_1} plots the absolute LFC against tail probabilities together with summary plots.
+We observe that the over-represented cell subtypes $3,8,15$ and the rare cell subtypes $18,20,21,22$ have high numbers of local marker genes in terms of both DE and DD.
+For DE, $1752$ genes are classified as local DE genes for more than one cell subtype and gene \textit{Neurod4} is classified as a local DE gene for the most cell subtypes ($16$ cell subtypes).
+For DD, $1234$ genes are classified as local DD genes for more than one cell subtype and genes \textit{Kcnma1} and \textit{Scgn} are classified as a local DD gene for the most cell subtypes ($18$ cell subtypes).
+Heat-maps of the estimated mean expressions and dispersions for local marker genes are shown in Web Appendix \ref{sec:local_marker_genes}.
+We observe that the local marker DE genes for the over-represented cell subtype $15$ tend to be more highly expressed in this subtype.
+For the rare cell subtypes $18 - 22$, the local DE genes tends to be lowly expressed in all other cell subtypes, with slightly higher expression in cell subtype $15$, and most of the local DD genes have higher dispersions (less over-dispersion).
+In addition, for the remaining cell subtypes $1-14$, $16$ and $17$, most local DD genes have smaller dispersions, thus, these genes are over-dispersed in the corresponding cell subtypes.